abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 - `target` - sets what version of JS TypeScript will be transpiled to.
 - `module` - sets what module system will be used when transpiling. - Node.js uses the common.js module system by default lib - is used to say what libraries your code is using.
 In this case, ES2018 and the DOM API
 - `outDir` - where you want your src code to output to.
-Often named build, prod, or server (when using it serverside)
+Often named build, prod, or server (when using it server-side)
 - `strict` - enable strict typing
 - `noImplicitAny` - disallow the "any" type (covered in TypeScript Basics)
 - `exclude` - directories to exclude in compiling
-- for `Depuging` --> use `"sourceMap": true`
+- for `Debugging` --> use `"sourceMap": true`

 ---